mayank-gokarna/texa/README.md

 however, most of the steps remain same even if you are using a different technology e.g. Python and you only need to follow the technology specific build, test and run toolset.

+Please ensure you have been provided with Guided Development Kit which includes -

+* OpenShift cluster URL & hostname
+* Credentials for OpenShift and DMB

+Process
+The following flow-chart depicts the high level process including some of the tools and IBM practices being demonstrated through the process.

 **Conclusion**<br/>
 This guide has given you an overview of how some of IBM's cloud native development